P2fryang/FredderLoop/README.md

 (optional)
 reminders.py

-- runs a day before shareResponses run
+- runs a day before share_responses run
 - boot up discord bot to remind people who haven’t submitted
 - this means bot will have to maintain a set of people who are in letterloop and a set of people who have submitted the form
 - this could mean maybe give bot access to user and roles in the server